 "Post-peel, avoid applying water- or oil-based products on the application area for six to eight hours or, preferably, overnight.
 Water can push the solution deeper into the skin, and oil will neutralize the action of the peel.
 Sweating (hot yoga, exercising) and extreme temperature exposure should also be avoided for the first 24 hours.
 During this time, only washing, hydrating, and applying sunscreen are allowed.
 Around day three, the skin will tighten and start to peel, and you'll need to add hydration-promoting products into your regimen.
 Peeling is usually finished by day five, and after that, active ingredients are carefully reintroduced to the skincare regimen," says de Sousa.

-Our final tip: Yes, while these kinds of peels can definitely be safe and can have many lust-worthy benefits, always make sure to consult with a credible dermatologist or esthetician before going all in.
+As always, make sure to consult with a board-certified dermatologist or esthetician before deciding on whether a Jessner peel is right for you.
 Your specific skin type, skincare goals, and any other underlying conditions will dictate your optimal peel and/or treatment plan.